mikependon/RepoDB.NET/pages/enumerations/postgresql/bulkimportmergecommandtype.md

 ---

-An enumeration that is being used to define which command text to use when executing the [BinaryBulkMerge](/operation/binarybulkmerge) operation.
-This enumeration is being used by the [BinaryBulkMerge](/operation/binarybulkmerge) operation of [PostgreSQL](https://www.nuget.org/packages/RepoDb.PostgreSql.BulkOperations) RDBMS.
+This enum is used to define the command text to use when executing the [BinaryBulkMerge](/operation/binarybulkmerge) operation.
+It is only used for [PostgreSQL](https://www.nuget.org/packages/RepoDb.PostgreSql.BulkOperations) RDBMS.

 ### Enum Values